L-g00438909/pands-project/README.md

 ***

-### Aim:
+### Objective:

 The objective of this project is to analyse the Fishers Iris dataset using Python.
-Python libraries such as Pandas, Numpy, Matplotlib etc. are used to explore the data  and generate descriptive statistics, data visualisations to demonstrate trends and relationships within the dataset.
+Python libraries such as Pandas, Numpy, Matplotlib, Seaborn are used to explore the data, generate descriptive statistics and create data visualisations to demonstrate trends and relationships within the dataset.

+### Method:

+1.  **Import Libraries:**

+ -   Pandas:
+ -   Numpy:
+-   Matplotlib:
+-   Seaborn:
+2.  **Load the dataset:**

+-    The dataset was loaded from the URL obtained on the seaborn website into a dataFrame created by Pandas.

+3.  **Exploratory Data Analysis:**
+-   Look at information about the dataset.

+4.  **Data Cleaning:**
+-   Check the dataset for any missing values.

+5.  **Descriptive Statistics:**
+-   Summarise the data

+6.  **Data Visualisation:**
+-   Matplotlib and seaborn used to visualise the data using Histograms, Boxplots, Pairplots, Scatterplots.

+7.  **Conclusion:**
+-   summary of findings

 ### Background: